POSTED BY April 15, 2017 COMMENTS (21)ON

 I never felt that I was working, as airlines and airplanes were my passion and my work was though related to accounting was off-beat when compared to the typical book-keeping type.

-I learnt a lot in that company and ended up heading its Revenue Accounting unit as a GM at a very young age in comparison to those who were holding that position at the time with decades of experience.
+I learned a lot in that company and ended up heading its Revenue Accounting unit as a GM at a very young age in comparison to those who were holding that position at the time with decades of experience.
 I progressed from there and moved on to head the function for 2 other airlines – one in India and one overseas.

 Throughout my tenure in the airlines, I was positive and enjoyed the work though the work pressure was enormous, timelines extremely stringent as airlines being in the service industry have to work 24 X 7.